 - What problems or questions do they have?

-- What goals are they trying to achieve?
+- Which goals are they trying to achieve?

 - What solutions or answers do they need?